 Want to help with my research on harm reduction?
 Any of these things would be enormously helpful!

-- I’m no longer looking for people to interview as I’m back in London and it’s pretty difficult to schedule things in Toronto.
-But I would still love to hear from you if you’re willing to share your thoughts, opinions, stories and/or experiences in writing!
+- I’m no longer looking for people to interview, but I would still love to hear from you if you’re willing to share your thoughts, opinions, stories and/or experiences in writing!
 Drug user or not, former or current raver, any gender, any age, any background.
-Please read the Letter of Information here, and email me here, send me a message on Facebook, or use Privnote to send an anonymous message.
-Get in touch if you’d like to know specific questions/things I’m interested in knowing about.

 - Do you have a solid working knowledge of Canadian drug laws?
 I would love to chat with you!
 Sorting through them myself has been a big chore.